CHTC/chtc-website-source/file-avail-largedata.md

-In these cases, it is useful to redirect the standard output of commands in your executable to a file in the working directory, and then move it into Gluster at the end of the job.
+In these cases, it is useful to redirect the standard output of commands in your executable to a file in the working directory, and then move it into `/staging` at the end of the job.

 Example, if "`myprogram`" produces very large standard output, and is run from a script (bash) executable: